 Unable to resist any longer, he leaned down to kiss the sexy curve.
 He stopped before his lips reached the skin, his nostrils having picked up an unpleasant smell.
 He refused to believe it was her, it had to be the sunscreen.

-There was no more out of the usual brand at the store so Robert chose something else, a cheap sunscreen that smelt like crap.
+There was no more out of the usual brand at the store so Robert had bought something else, a cheap sunscreen that smelled like crap.
 Still, when he brought the tube to his nose and thought it seemed fine, he had to accept the truth.